VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: Technical Evaluation

 \subsection{Bandwidth}

-The bandwidth of VibraForge was the number of commands that could be sent and processed per second by control units and vibration units.
+VibraForge's bandwidth was defined as the number of commands that could be sent and processed per second by the control and vibration units.
 Bandwidth differs from latency in that asynchronous BLE commands could be continually sent without needing to wait for the previous command to be received (Figure \ref{fig:sec4_latency_bandwidth}).
-Therefore, bandwidth represented the refresh rate of the vibration commands for each actuator.
-Since BLE commands (millisecond level) would be processed much slower than UART commands (microsecond level), the bandwidth bottleneck of the system depended on the processing speed of BLE commands on the control unit.
+Since BLE commands (i.e., millisecond level) would be processed much slower than UART commands (i.e., microsecond level), the bandwidth bottleneck depended on the processing speed of the BLE commands on the control unit.

-To measure VibraForge's bandwidth, we wrote a Python testing program to repetitively send standard BLE commands without latency, and another program on the ESP32 (i.e., control unit) to receive the commands and print the receiving time to the serial port.
-The command processing time was computed as the difference between the receiving time for each command.
-We sent $1,000$ BLE commands with five UART commands in each of them, and computed an average processing time as $2.96 \pm 1.20$ ms. Therefore, for the actual operation of the toolkit, we set the BLE command sending delay to be $5$ ms with some tolerance.
-This means that the control unit could simultaneously update five vibration units at $200$ Hz refresh rate, satisfying the signal segmentation algorithm requirements.
+To measure VibraForge's bandwidth, a Python testing program repetitively sent BLE commands without latency and another program on the control unit received the commands and printed the receiving time to the serial port.
+The command processing time was the difference between the receiving time for each command.
+We sent $1,000$ BLE commands with five UART commands in each of them, and computed an average processing time of $2.96 \pm 1.20$ ms. Thus, during actual operation of the toolkit, the BLE command sending delay was set to $5$ ms with some tolerance.
+The control unit could simultaneously update five vibration units at $200$ Hz refresh rate, satisfying the signal segmentation algorithm requirements.

 Although vibration units were not directly driven by continuous audio signals from the central MCU, the high bandwidth ensured that they could approximate continuous waveforms using discrete commands (DR2).